prime31/GoKit/README.md

 GoKit
 ====

 Lightweight tween library for Unity aimed at making tweening objects dead simple and completely flexible.
-API docs are available
-[here](http://prime31.com/unity/docs/#goKitDoc) and the [wiki](https://github.com/prime31/GoKit/wiki) contains usage information and examples.
+The [wiki](https://github.com/prime31/GoKit/wiki) contains some usage information and examples.